 The second Covid

-lock down has seen our members once again truly
+lock down saw our members once again truly isolated.However, you

 Below are his Silver Ash creations.

 Rhona Jason Smith

 was suffering from workshop separation anxiety and put her

 energy and imagination into making garden fairy doors.